 The Nordita board nominates a Director who is appointed by the President/Vice-chancellor of KTH and Stockholm University.
 The director provides scientific leadership and is responsible for the day-to-day administration of the institute.
 The Nordita board appoints a Deputy Director to work with the Director.

 In addition to the Nordic governing board, the Nordic physics community provides direct input into Nordita's scientific activities through four Research Committees, appointed by the board, each of which has five Nordic physicists.
 The committees are Astrophysics and Astrobiology, Condensed Matter and Biological Physics, High-Energy Physics and Gravitation and Cosmology.
-The tasks of the Research Committees include evaluating post-doctoral fellowship applications and scientific program proposals, and providing expert advice in their respective areas.
+The tasks of the Research Committees include evaluating post-doctoral fellowship applications, and providing expert advice to the director and the board in their respective areas.

 Nordita also has a Scientific Advisory Committee (SAC) of prominent scientists from the international physics community.
 Since its formation in 2007, the SAC has visited Nordita a number of times , in August 2007 and 2008, in May 2011, and in September 2013, and met with academic and administrative staff along with members of the Nordita Board.
 At these meetings, the SAC has reviewed and commented on a wide range of issues concerning Nordita in Stockholm and provided valuable input into Nordita's research strategy and future plans.
 Committee members are also being consulted between meetings via e-mail.